huijing/slides/33-cssday-2018/README.md

-# Box Alignment
+# Not in Kansas anymore: a new frontier for web design

-*For CSS Day 2018.
+*For Web Directions Code 2018.
 This is sort of a transcript of the talk.*